 Q. My family I are interested in buying a Catamaran.
 Is it worth coming on Britican considering it’s a monohull?

 A. Catamarans are great boats.
 We did not set up our Britican Experience to sell people on the boat but to sell them on the lifestyle.
 Around 95% of what you’ll learn from us will be the same whether you’re on a Catamaran or Monohull.
-But saying that, it’s the same with Monohulls and Monohulls – all boats are different and you’ll have to learn how the boat you want to buy is configured.
+But saying that, it’s the same with Monohulls – all boats are different and you’ll have to learn how the boat you want to buy is configured.
 In other words, every boat has a different setup.
 However, the principles of sailing and more importantly, the lifestyle, are the same no matter what boat you’re in.
 Furthermore, we know so many Catamaran owners that we’d be able to provide you with a look at Cats while you’re with us.

 Q. How does the payment work?